zauberzeug/livesync/README.md

   interval in which mutex is updated (default: 10 seconds)
 - `--ignore-mutex`
   ignore mutex (use with caution) (default: False)
+- `--no-watch`
+  don't keep watching the copied folders for changes after the sync (default: False)

 ### Python